cristian-copcea/Lazarus-Mandelbrot/readme.txt

 C variables may have LOTS of fraction digits, which cannot be displayed entirely, so only a number of fraction digits are displayed, but all digits are displayed if you hover with the mouse over the values.

-Those vales not displaying this hint could be displayed entirely and thus the hint was made obsolete/not displayed.
+Those values not displaying this hint could be displayed entirely and thus the hint was made obsolete/not displayed.

+---

+Multithreading, again

+It is nice to spawn threads, lots of it.
+And then, close them in a nicer manner, to avoid memory leaks.
+Read docs on Google and see how they are created/destroyed in these source files.

+The trick with these images created for Mandelbrot/Julia renders, is to divide the images in smaller ones, chinks of images, render them in parallel and finally assembling the whole stuff in the final image.
 ---------
 Netflix is nice